Last Updated: October 30, 2022

 Every bird has a distinct food preference.
 Some enjoy feeding on just about any seed while others love dried and fresh fruits, suet cakes, sugar water, and mealworms.
 Try to determine the kind of birds you wish to attract and research what foods these creatures like best.

 Depending on their nutritional requirements and bill shape, seed and food preferences vary among different species.
 Aside from house finch and chickadee, titmice, grosbeak, sparrow, dove, and woodpecker also favor a sunflower seed.

 Pine siskin and goldfinch enjoy a nyjer seed; jays and cardinals like safflower seed.
-Some fruits and veggies are good options, healthy homemade snacks, and supplemental feeding.
+Some fruits and veggies are good options such as healthy homemade snacks and supplemental feeding.

 What larger birds typically visit bird feeders?

 Some of the sizable birds you can encounter visiting platform feeders in backyards are cardinals, pigeons, catbirds, grackles, doves, and starlings.
 Having a platform feeder in place will increase your chances of attracting larger birds.
 One research from Cornell Lab of Ornithology shows that 88 out of 98 species prefer to eat at such a feeder.